 Candidates will have to pass six skill stations: Three different clinical scenarios using imitation charts of real patients and three computer stations, where reading and interpretation of imaging, ECGs, biochemical scenarios, open questions and other topics will be tested.
 Clinical scenarios, as well as computer-based skills stations, will be standardised, which means that for a given clinical problem or presented image, expected answers are prepared in advance.
 At each clinical skill station, a different pair of examiners will examine the candidates and at each computer based skill station, a different examiner will interact with the candidate.

 The EDIC Part II exam will be performed in English exclusively, and simultaneously (on the same day) in approximatively 6 to 10 centres able to accommodate up to 36 candidates/centre.
-We intend to offer two to three exam days per year.

 For further information and detailed exam description, please see our guidelines.

-Required Documentation• Documents/letter confirming your training in ICM or completion of ICM training programme (to complement what you submitted for EDIC Part I)
+• Documents/letter confirming your training in ICM or completion of ICM training programme (to complement what you submitted for EDIC Part I)

 - If you are in ICM training: Training Authority, Supervisor or Head of Training